 About the Audiology Department

-Special School District Audiology services are available to all children birth to graduation who are residents of St. Louis County.
+Special School District Audiology services are available to all children from early childhood to graduation who are residents of St. Louis County.
 Special School District’s Audiologists are state licensed and hold a Certificate of Clinical Competence in Audiology, as governed by the American Speech-Language & Hearing Association (ASHA).

 SSD Audiology Services

-Hearing screenings and evaluations are provided for children ages birth to 21.
+Hearing screenings and evaluations are provided for children from early childhood to graduation.
 Testing procedures are determined by the student’s age and needs.
 Tests could include:

 - Otoacoustic Emissions (OAEs): A probe in the ear canal delivers auditory stimuli.
 The response is measured by a microphone in the probe tip, recording sounds made from outer hair cells in the cochlea.